 She taught a variety of professional courses for the American Institute of Certified Public Accountants (AICPA) and the North Carolina Association of Certified Public Accountants (NCACPA).
 Beth has taught CPAs across the state and the nation how to audit governmental organizations, including the concept of risk-based auditing.
 She served on the AICPA Steering Committee for its annual Government and Not for Profit Conference.

-Like most natives of rural North Carolina, Beth's first "job" consisted of helping on the family farm.
-Her family raised tobacco near Cove City in Craven County.
-After graduating from community college, Beth went to work as a dental assistant, but after a few years decided she wanted to complete a four-year college degree and enter the world of finance.
+Like most natives of rural North Carolina, Beth's first "job" consisted of helping on the family farm located near Cove City in Craven City.
+After graduating from community college, Beth went to work as a dental hygienist, but after a few years decided she wanted to complete a four-year college degree and enter the world of finance.

 She put herself through East Carolina University, graduating with a degree in accounting.
 She completed rigorous testing to become a Certified Public Accountant in 1987.

 Growing up on the farm in Craven County, I had daily chores from an early age and my parents taught me the value of hard work.
 I became a dental assistant and worked my way through college at ECU to earn my accounting degree.
-I have worked as a Certified Public Accountant for 28 years, and for the past 20 years I have worked in the State Auditor’s office, including my two terms as North Carolina State Auditor.
+I have worked as a Certified Public Accountant for 30 years, and for the past 22 years I have worked in the State Auditor’s office, including my three terms as North Carolina State Auditor.
 I work every day to protect all of our tax dollars.

 As State Auditor, I have: